Club My-O-My: Culture

-Kate Marlowe (born Kenneth Marlowe) worked as a female impersonator at Club My-O-My in the 1960's, and describes the close bond of the entertainers there:
+Kate Marlowe (born Kenneth Marlowe) worked as a female impersonator at Club My-O-My in the 1960s, and describes the close bond of the entertainers there:

 All the cast was really a club.
 We got thicker than thieves.
 We had potlucks together.
 We had orgies together.
 We went to the beach together.
 All of us were always together.
 I found that when you worked at the My-O-My you were part of the clique.

 Sex work

 Marlowe describes Club My-O-My's culture of entertainers mixing with guests and hustling tables:

 We hustled drinks again here.
 I wasn't new at this game.
 I thought I wrote most of the rules, but here it was a bit different.
 For one thing we worked together, sometimes in larger groups, but most of the time in pairs.
 If you were at a table you called to another "entertainer" to join the "party".
 It took only a couple of nights to learn they did all the tricks of Calumet City and a few new ones.

 Customers purchased overpriced drinks, photos of female impersonators in drag, or other small items.
 In some cases they paid to see or touch entertainers.
 If customers paid enough, they could arrange for sex with an entertainer.
 Sex between customers and female impersonators occurred primarily in the apartments of the female impersonators, who lived near one another in the French Quarter.
 Away from work, entertainers from Club My-O-My also cruised the French Quarter for tourists, to turn tricks.